-Surface inspection and verification of dimensions are the responsibility of the steel maker.
-The acceptance by TL's surveyor shall not absolve the steel maker from this responsibility.
+Verification of dimensions are the responsibility of the steel maker.
+The acceptance by TL'ssurveyor shall not absolve the steel maker from this responsibility.

-11.1.1 "Piece" denotes the rolled product from a single slab, billet or ingot if this is rolled directly into plates, sections or bars.

-11.1.2 "Batch" denotes a number of similar pieces presented as a group for acceptance tests.
+- (a) "Piece" denotes the rolled product from a single slab, billet or ingot if this is rolled directly into plates, sections or bars. - (b) "Batch" denotes a number of similar pieces presented as a group for acceptance tests.

-11.2 Test samples
+12.2 Test samples

-11.2.1 All materials in a batch presented for acceptance tests are to be of the same product form e.g. plates, flats, sections, etc. from the same cast and in the same condition of supply.

-11.2.2 The test samples are to be fully representative of the material and, where appropriate, are not to be cut from the material until heat treatment has been completed.

-11.2.3 The test specimens are not to be separately heat treated in any way.
+- (a) All materials in a batch presented for acceptance tests are to be of the same product form e.g. plates, flats, sections, etc. from the same cast and in the same condition of supply. - (b) The test samples are to be fully representative of the material and, where appropriate, are not to be cut from the material until heat treatment has been completed. - (c) The test specimens are not to be separately heat treated in any way. - (d) The test samples are to be taken according to A,8.1.2.4.

-11.2.4 The removal of test samples is subject to the rules laid down in A.8.1.2.

-12. Mechanical Test Specimens
+13. Mechanical Test Specimens

-12.1 Tensile test specimens
+13.1 Tensile test specimens